P-IE Pollinator Video Contest

 - Distinguishing between wasps, bees that sting, and those that don't sting

 Other subtopics that align with the main topics are welcome.
 For questions related to the topics or subtopics or clarifications on whether a particular subtopic is acceptable, send an email to email@example.com.

-New videos should be developed and submitted by October 1, 2017.
+New videos should be developed and submitted by the extended deadline of October 25, 2017.

 P-IE Pollinator Video Contest winners will be notified before the Annual Meeting of the Entomological Society of America (ESA) in 2017.
 Winning videos will be showcased during the P-IE Networking Sessions during the Annual Meeting.